BKManabat/Fallacy-Classifier/README.md

 ## Fallacy Classifier

 This is the repository for a Flask web-app hosted on [Replit](https://Fallacy-Classification.kyutifer.repl.co) that implements the [distilbert-base-fallacy-classification model](https://huggingface.co/q3fer/distilbert-base-fallacy-classification).
+The notebook used for training is also included.

 ### Usage